futurice/mvvm-example-objc/README.md

 ## Takeaway points

-* MVVM gives you better interfaces for testing
+* Better separation between UI and state of the app
+* Testing is easier due to cleaner interfaces and dependency injection

 ## Additional material

-To fetch data from a JSON backend:
+To fetch data from a JSON backend, you can do something like this in the store:

 ```objective-c
 NSURL *url = [NSURL URLWithString:@"https://api.myjson.com/bins/nghk"];